Kerosene-Labs/espresso/README.md

 Getting started is simple.
 At its core, Espresso is a simple binary executable.
 You can include it in your repository or put it in your path.

-1. Place the `espresso` executable within your `PATH`
-  a.
-On Unix-like systems, this can be `/usr/bin`
+1. Place the `espresso` executable within your `PATH`.
+On Unix-like systems, this can be `/usr/local/bin`
 2. Run `espresso init --name "My First Espresso Project"`
 3. That's it!
 You can open `espresso.yml` and take a look around.